 The OTP Group is exposed to foreign exchange risk because the assets and the liabilities of the Issuer, the Guarantor and the members of the OTP Group can be denominated in a currency different from those of the liabilities funding such assets.
-As at 30 September 2023, 25 per cent. of gross loans of the OTP Group and 24 per cent. of deposits of the OTP Group were in foreign currencies.
+As at 31 December 2023, 22 per cent. of gross loans of the OTP Group and 23 per cent. of deposits of the OTP Group were in foreign currencies.
+As at 31 December 2024, 19 per cent. of gross loans of the OTP Group and 20 per cent. of deposits of the OTP Group were in foreign currencies.
 As a result of the 2007/2009 global financial crisis, several countries in which members of the OTP Group operate practically prohibit retail foreign currency borrowing.
 However, the corporate sector in several countries in which members of the OTP Group operate still maintains a certain degree of foreign exchange rate risk.